Upstatement/algolia-connector-wp-plugin/README.md

 Hooks up a connection from WordPress to Algolia.

 > [!WARNING]
-> Note that this plugin is still in active development and may have missing features or bugs.
+> Note that this plugin is in active development and may have missing features or bugs.
 It is intended primarily as a starting point for a WordPress to Algolia integration.
 Use with caution!

 ## System Requirements